spec-tacles/spec/cache.md

 ## Server implementation

 The server must parse the client's GraphQL schema and determine which properties of incoming objects to cache.
-It must then ingest these properties from a message broker and store the data in a backend.
+It must then ingest these objects from a message broker, strip unspecified properties, and store the data in a backend.
 The server must serve a GraphQL endpoint on the root path that exactly matches the client's GraphQL schema.

 Recommended caching backends: